arielhasidim/aumc-uo-and-aki/README.md

 ## Example

-After creating all the tables and repreducing the associated study, you should end up with a result page in HTML format: https://arielhasidim.github.io/aumc-uo-and-aki.
+After creating all the tables and reproducing the associated study, you should end up with a result page in HTML format: https://arielhasidim.github.io/aumc-uo-and-aki.

 ## Citation